 Each of these areas can have major tax implications, either for better or for worse.
 Whether you maintain this financial overview yourself or employ a financial professional, it is important that the person doing the maintenance is trained in identifying tax minimization strategies so that valuable opportunities are less likely to be lost.

 Update Your Plan Annually…or, When Life Happens

-Once your financial overview is in place, it is important to revisit the plan annually, and to modify it as necessary, as life situations change.
-An annual tax analysis is important since tax laws change, income needs can often vary from one year to the next, and there are a number of significant age-based circumstances that you will likely encounter throughout your lifetime.
+Once your financial overview is in place, it is important to revisit the plan annually and modify it as necessary as life situations change.
+An annual tax analysis is important since tax laws change, income needs can often vary from one year to the next, and there are several significant age-based circumstances that you will likely encounter throughout your lifetime.
 Some of the many occurrences that may change with time that will likely affect your tax strategy include:

 - Health insurance changes at retirement and at age 65 when Medicare becomes available